essobedo/application-manager/README.md

 that accepts the arguments that have been provided to the application manager.
 Once it finds an application that matches, it will create an instance of it then initialize it to launch it.

-### Check and upgrade the guest application
+### Check for update and upgrade the guest application

 An implementation of Manageable can interact with the application manager in order to indicate that the application must exit but also to check for an update or to upgrade the application to the latest version.
-Behind the scene, the application manager also relies on SPI to identify the implementation of the interface
+Behind the scene, the application manager relies also on SPI to identify the implementation of the interface
 [VersionManager](https://github.com/essobedo/application-manager/blob/master/src/main/java/com/github/essobedo/appma/spi/VersionManager.java) that knows how to check for update or upgrade this particular Manageable implementation.